wizgurl101/Battleship/README.md

 - Application cannot enforce player turns so this basically reduce the game to a battle of who can click fast enough on their oppenent board
 - GUI can be refactor to make it more re-usable
 - Refactor code on re-painting the ships on the board
-- make the GUI responsive
+- Make the GUI responsive
-- let user change the ship orientation
+- Let user change the ship orientation

 ## Instructions if you want to play ;D
 Download both jar files and make sure they are in the same directory
 - Click on server driver jar file to start the server
-- then click the game by clicking the client driver jar file
+- Then click the game by clicking the client driver jar file
-- you need to click the client jar again to open a second window
+- You need to click the client jar again to open a second window

 ## Screenshots
 <p align="center">